Cleveland, Cincinnati, Chicago and St. Louis Railway: Notable facilities

 The railroad was headquartered in Indianapolis, Indiana, in the Chesapeake Building at 105 South Meridian Street.
 The building was constructed for the railroad in 1929 and was also known as the Big Four Building.
 In 1996, this multi-story structure became a Hampton Inn hotel.

 Between 1904 and 1908 the railroad constructed a repair shop for steam locomotives and for passenger and freight cars in Beech Grove, Indiana.
 Amtrak purchased the facility, now known as the Beech Grove Shops, from the bankrupt Penn Central in 1975.

 The railroad operated a terminal at Bellefontaine, Ohio, that included the largest roundhouse in use at that time between New York City and St. Louis, Missouri.
 Conrail closed the Bellefontaine terminal in 1983, and its roundhouse was dismantled.

 A large yard facility known as the Big Four Yards is located in Avon, Indiana, along the line's tracks, now owned and operated by CSX.

+The former locomotive shops complex in Mount Carmel, Illinois still stands, now occupied by Pacific Press Technologies.

 In 1895, the railroad acquired what became known as the Big Four Bridge across the Ohio River at Louisville, Kentucky, thereby giving it access to that city.
 Use of the bridge for railroad purposes ceased by 1968, and it sat abandoned until work began by 2006 to convert it to use by pedestrians and bicyclists.